-So much engineering can happen with cheap popsicle sticks!
+So much engineering and creativity can happen with cheap popsicle sticks!

 This page has all the basic moves you need to get started with popsicle stick activities that teach engineering!
 The videos below are the most basic moves.